 The Ph.D.
 Program

-The Graduate Group in English offers a flexible five-year Ph.D. program that combines broad coverage of English and American literature with concentrations shaped by student interests.
+The Graduate Group in English offers a flexible five- to six-year Ph.D. program that combines broad coverage of English and American literature with concentrations shaped by student interests.
 We have students focusing on historical periods, genres, or authors; devising interdisciplinary programs; or concentrating in feminism, cultural studies, postcolonialism, literary theory, or African American literature.
 Students typically elect a wide range of courses during the first two years and then begin to specialize in the third year.
 In the fourth and fifth years they write their dissertations.

 All Ph.D. students accepted to the program receive the Benjamin Franklin Fellowship, which covers tuition, general fees, and health insurance for 5 years.